 It had nothing to do with their location; nothing to do with the salaries they were offering; nothing at all to do with the fact they have every applicant complete a personality assessment (I’m personally a big fan of psych testing); and nothing to do with the quality of their job advertisements.

-The management team was clearly not familiar with the phrase “too many chefs in the kitchen”.
+The management team was clearly not familiar with the phrase “too many cooks in the kitchen”.
 I couldn’t believe that for any role in the business (entry level right up to senior management) that potential candidates would be expected to meet with up to seventeen ‘decision makers’!

 During the recruitment process some candidates had been known to spend 5 or 6 hours meeting different people within the business in up to 8 separate ‘interviews’!
 “Of course there’s always at least one person with something negative to say.
 And since we need 100% consensus we just keep finding ourselves back at square one.
 I know we’ve turned away some great talent”.

 I wasn’t surprised.
 I mean if you ask nearly 20 people what they think of one particular candidate you’re bound to get some disagreement.
 It’s like asking 20 people what they think of a particular song or movie.
 100% buy in?
 Highly unlikely.

 Who really needs to get involved?

 Before you start recruiting, for each individual vacancy, you need to determine exactly who in the business should be part of the selection process.
 Where possible there should always be one specific person (usually someone wearing the ‘HR’ or ‘recruitment’ hat) who is responsible for the first round of screening – regardless of the level of the role in the business.

 There’s really no use having groups involved this early on.
 You can then bring relevant line managers into the mix at a later stage – those senior players in the business who would be working directly with the new team member.